-John Gohsman, vice chancellor for information technology and chief information officer (CIO) for Washington University in St. Louis, oversees academic, research and administrative computing services across the university.
-Gohsman creates and promotes a vision for information technology to empower the university community with better access to information and to propel the university to becoming a leader in technology-driven research and innovation.
+Ed Welker, Vice Chancellor for Information Technology and Chief Information Officer (CIO) for Washington University in St. Louis, oversees academic, research and administrative computing services across the university.
+Welker creates and promotes a vision for information technology to empower the university community with better access to information and to propel the university to becoming a leader in technology-driven research and innovation.
 The CIO directs the development, implementation and advancement of the IT strategy and initiatives that support these goals.
 He reports to the provost and executive vice chancellor for administration and is a member of the University Council.

-Maureen Fischer manages Vice Chancellor Gohsman’s schedule and all OCIO meetings and events.
+Maureen Fischer manages the Vice Chancellor/CIO’s schedule and all OCIO meetings and events.

-Aisha Hamilton provides communications expertise for the OCIO strategy and planning function and supports strategic projects.
+Aisha Hamilton leads the IT marketing communications team and provides marketing communications, branding, and media relations expertise for the OCIO strategy and planning function.
+She also supports strategic projects.

 Kevin Hardcastle, Chief Information Security Officer